Skip to Main Content

 You play.
 Ontario wins.

-If you’re like many adults in Ontario, you love the thrill of playing the lottery, visiting a casino either in-person or online, playing bingo or buying scratch-and-win tickets.
-In fact, Ontarians enjoy these forms of entertainment so much that in years past, their play has generated over $2 billion in proceeds for the province.
+If you’re like many adults in Ontario, you love the thrill of playing the lottery, visiting a casino either in-person or online, playing bingo, or buying scratch-and-win tickets.
+In fact, Ontarians enjoy these forms of entertainment so much that in years past, their play has generated over $2.5 billion in net profit to the province in 2023.

 As a player, it’s nice to know that the proceeds don’t go into private pockets.
-Instead, since all gambling in the province is regulated by OLG, that money goes back to towns, cities, charities and other worthwhile causes throughout Ontario.
-Since 1975, OLG has given back over $50 billion to the people and province of Ontario, supporting everything from schools to shelters, amateur sports programs and more.
+Instead, since all gambling in the province is regulated by OLG, that money goes back to towns, cities, charities, and other worthwhile causes throughout Ontario.
+Since 1975, OLG has proudly provided more than $59 billion to the people and communities of this great province.
+The money supports key government priorities like health care; the treatment and prevention of problem gambling; and support for amateur athletes.
+Each year profits from OLG’s operations also support host communities, Ontario First Nations, lottery retailers and local charities across the province.
+Each year profits from OLG’s operations also support host communities, Ontario First Nations, lottery retailers and local charities across the province.
 To help better understand how gambling proceeds are distributed, we thought we’d share a few examples.

-• $2.9 Billion in support of local economies
+• $730 million in support of local economies

-• $51 Million in charitable gaming proceeds for local charities
+• $80 Million in Charitable Gaming proceeds distributed to participating local charities

 A big win for Ontario families